K Line: 2017

 In 2017, K Line, Nippon Yusen (NYK) and Mitsui O.S.K.
 Lines (MOL) announced that they would merge and jointly operate their global container shipping services as Ocean Network Express (ONE), in order to better compete against other global container shipping groups.
 ONE would merge all container shipping services of the three companies, as well as their port terminal operating subsidiaries in various countries, except in Japan, while keeping their other shipping services separate.
-ONE began operations on April 1, 2018. with the company headquarters in Tokyo, Japan, a business operation headquarters in Singapore and regional headquarters in: London, United Kingdom; Richmond, Virginia; and São Paulo, Brazil.
+ONE began operations in April 2018. with the company headquarters in Tokyo, Japan, a business operation headquarters in Singapore and regional headquarters in: London, United Kingdom; Richmond, Virginia; and São Paulo, Brazil.